 Here are some quick tips to help you save on dental costs in Singapore.

 According to the Ministry of Health (MOH), these are the average costs for dental procedures in Singapore.
 Note that these dental procedures are not covered by any subsidies.

-If these prices are beyond your budget and you need treatment, don’t panic.
+If these prices are, however, beyond your budget and you need urgent treatment, don’t panic.
 Here are some ways for you to save on dental costs.

 Check employment benefits for dental reimbursement

 Many Singaporeans don’t know their employment benefits well enough.
-Many companies offer dental health benefits under their corporate health care plan, capped to a certain amount or with a copayment component.
+Many companies offer dental insurance and dental health benefits under their corporate health care plan, capped to a certain amount or with a copayment component.
 Usually, simple dental checkups like scaling, polishing, and minor procedures are covered.

 Ask your dentist to prioritise procedures

 If you’re on a tight budget, tell your dentist early on.
 Most of the time, your dentist will be able to prioritise one procedure over another.
 Have the urgent procedures done first, and then save the rest for later, thus staggering your payments.

 This is a better alternative to getting a personal loan for dental bills (which can still be an option under the right considerations), as you’ll save on interest repayments.